Scenario Analysis - Explained

 Back To: INSURANCE & RISK MANAGEMENT

-Scenario Analysis Definition
+How is Scenario Analysis Used?

 Analysts often use scenario analysis approach when they want to estimate the expected value of a portfolio when unfavorable changes occur in the market.
 This technique helps to project or predict the possible responses of the portfolio, especially in the worst cases.
 Hence, for an analyst to estimate the expected rate of return of a portfolio, different expected returns the portfolio is likely to attract must be considered.
 Aside from projecting the return of a portfolio, scenario analysis can also help to examine the risks in an investment portfolio, given certain events.
 Market analysts specifically estimate the expected returns of an investment portfolio using the worst-case scenarios.
 The important points you should know about scenario analysis are;